-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nature’s Logic product.

-With two notable exceptions…
+With 5 notable exceptions…

-First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+Next, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-As a group, the brand features an average protein content of 39% and a mean fat level of 44%.
-Together, these figures suggest a carbohydrate content of 9% for the overall product line.
+As a group, the brand features an average protein content of 43% and a mean fat level of 26%.
+Together, these figures suggest a carbohydrate content of 23% for the overall product line.

-And a fat-to-protein ratio of about 115%.
+And a fat-to-protein ratio of about 62%.